DevOps 5 min read

 How to implement self-healing test automation in Azure DevOps.
-Covers Healenium for Selenium, Playwright's resilient locators, automatic retry strategies, flakiness detection, and maintaining test suite health in CI/CD.
+Covers Healenium for Selenium, Playwright's resilient locators, automatic retry strategies.

 Self-healing test automation reduces maintenance overhead by automatically adapting to UI changes.
 Combined with Azure DevOps's retry mechanisms and analytics, you can build a test suite that stays green even as the application evolves.